Skip to Content

 When to apply?

-You must tell DCJ about the tenant leaving the property as soon as possible and must lodge your application for a 6 month lease and recognition as a tenant within 6 weeks of the tenant leaving the property.
+You must tell Homes NSW about the tenant leaving the property as soon as possible and must lodge your application for a 6 month lease and recognition as a tenant within 6 weeks of the tenant leaving the property.
 If you are having trouble meeting the 6-week timeframe please speak with your local DCJ office so we can consider your situation.

 How to apply?